opentensor/old-docs/src/cli/GettingStarted.md

 ```

-You will be prompted to name your wallet (refers to the coldkey in this instance) and choose a password, before being provided with a unique mnemonic device.
+You will be prompted to name your wallet (which refers to the coldkey in this instance) and choose a password, before being provided with a unique mnemonic device.
 Record this information privately and securely.

 #### Create Your hotkey